 - Simplifying the creation of users while developing and testing the client application.

-An Anonymous user object is not intended to be reused, and once a user logs out, they will not be able to retrieve any previous user data.
 To persist data associated with an Anonymous user, you can associate that existing Anonymous identity with a user account created by a different authentication provider.

 Realm may delete an Anonymous user object that is 90 days old (or older).
 When an account is deleted, it is not recoverable and any associated user data is lost.
 Documents created or modified by the user remain unaffected.